A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Examples

 \subsection{Example B}

 We start with the Hirzebruch Surface $\Sigma_1$.
 Let $E$ be the minimal section with negative self-intersection.
 There exists a smooth rational curve $C$ which meets every fiber twice and is disjoint from $E$.
 Let $F_1$ and $F_2$ be the fibers that meet $C$ tangentially.
-Let the points of intersection of $F_1$ and $F_2$ with $E$ be $p_1$ and $p_2$ respectively.
+Let $p_1$ and $p_2$ be the points of intersection of $F_1$ and $F_2$ with $E$ respectively.
 We perform elementary transforms by blowing up at $p_1$ and $p_2$ and then blowing down the proper transforms of $F_1$ and $F_2$.
 In this process $C$ acquires two cusps and $E^2=-3$.
 Now blow down $E$ to a singular point.
+This makes $S$ a $\Q$-homology projective plane.
 One can see that $\sk(\s-D)=0$ and $\sk(\s-D-E)=1$.